mkr-mac/Air-Band/README.md

 Hack CWRU 2016 project
 #DON'T KNOW HOW TO PLAY GUITAR?
 DON'T FRET!

-CUZ THIS IS IT!THIS IS YOUR MUSIC DREAMZ COMING TRUE!
+CUZ THIS IS IT!!!
+THIS IS YOUR MUSIC DREAMZ COMING TRUE!

 SHARPEN YOUR AIR GUITAR SKILLZ!

 "There can be no mistakes, just happy little accident(al)s." --Bob Ross

-yeah.
+Are you and your friends ready to ROCK OUT?!?!?!??!!??111